 Ms. Du, a member of Changchun City, has been engaged in building materials business for many years.
 In order to facilitate financial transactions, she handled a debit card at a bank.
 At 5:00 pm on March 4 last year, she suddenly received four text messages, suggesting that the card was transferred out of RMB 356,600 in four separate forms.

-The card was stolen by someone else, so she immediately called the police.
-At 17:22 that day, she rushed to the nearest local police station and reported the loss.
-At this point, the bank's business outlets have been off work, she can only go to the branch office to report the loss at the first time the next day the bank to work.
-However, these efforts did not make the deposit lost and the bank replied that the above-mentioned debit card consumption address was in the Daxing District of Beijing.
-Ms. Du repeatedly failed to negotiate with the bank, and the first instance court ruled that Ms. Du lost.
+Feeling that the card was stolen by others, she immediately called the police.
+At 17:22 on the same day, she rushed to the nearest police station to report the case, and at the same time reported the loss.
+At this point, the bank's business outlets have been off duty, she can only go to the branch office the next day to go to the branch office to handle the loss reporting procedures.
+However, these efforts did not cause the deposit to be recovered.
+The bank replied that the above-mentioned debit card consumption address was in Daxing District, Beijing.
+Ms. Du and the bank had repeatedly decided to sue and the court of first instance ruled that Ms. Du lost the case.

-Bank argues that there is no breach of contract
+Bank argues that there is no default

 In January of this year, Ms. Du appealed to the Intermediate People's Court of Changchun City.
 She believed that the money was deposited in the bank, and the bank was obliged to ensure the safety of the customer's deposit.
 The bank ordered the bank to compensate the bank for its loss of RMB 356,600 and interest.

 The bank argues that the authenticity of the debit card and the unique certainty of the password are two essential parts of the transaction success.
 The password is only known to Ms. Du.
 It cannot be ruled out that Ms. Du will allow others to use the savings card.
 For the legal behavior of Ms. Du, there is no default in the bank, and Ms. Du’s indictment has been more than 180 days since the incident, resulting in the bank being unable to retrieve the original documents and videos from the relevant units.